protolambda/eth2-das/README.md

 - Proof of concept of recovering extended data: https://github.com/protolambda/partial_fft/blob/master/recovery_poc.py
 - Work in progress Go implementation: https://github.com/protolambda/go-verkle/

-### Mapping chunks to DAS subnets
+### Mapping samples to DAS subnets

-TODO. `hash(chunk_index, shard, slot) % subnet_count = subnet index`
+TODO. `hash(sample_index, shard, slot) % subnet_count = subnet index`

 Randomized to spread load better.
-Skewed load would be limited in case of attack (manipulating chunk count), but inconvenient.
+Skewed load would be limited in case of attack (manipulating sample count), but inconvenient.
-Chunk counts are also only powers of 2, so there is little room for manipulation there.
+Sample counts are also only powers of 2, so there is little room for manipulation there.

-Shared subnets + high chunk count = all subnets used, empty subnets should not be a problem.
+Shared subnets + high sample count = all subnets used, empty subnets should not be a problem.

 ### DAS Validator duties